uuyen/docker-birthday-3/tutorial.md

 Press the button.

-As soon as you did, return to your docker container where you are watching the log files and the output should look like:
+As soon as you do, return to your commandline where you are watching the log files and the output should look like:

 ```
 Thu, 10 Mar 2016 21:48:15 GMT body-parser deprecated bodyParser: use individual json/urlencoded middlewares at server.js:77:9